-Currencies other than the U.S. dollar, including the euro, the British pound, Chinese yuan renminbi and the Japanese yen, can have an impact on our results (expressed in U.S. dollars).
+Currencies other than the U.S. dollar, including the euro, the British pound, Chinese yuan renminbi and the Japanese Yen, can have an impact on our results (expressed in U.S. dollars).
+In particular, the economic uncertainties relating to European sovereign and other debt obligations and the related European financial restructuring efforts may cause the value of the euro to fluctuate.
 Currency variations also contribute to variations in sales of products and services in impacted jurisdictions.
 For example, in the event that one or more European countries were to replace the euro with another currency, our sales into such countries, or into Europe generally, would likely be adversely affected until stable exchange rates are established.
 Accordingly, fluctuations in foreign currency rates, most notably the strengthening of the dollar against the euro, could adversely affect our revenue growth in future periods.
 In addition, currency variations can adversely affect margins on sales of our products in countries outside of the United States and margins on sales of products that include components obtained from suppliers located outside of the United States.
 We use a combination of forward contracts and options designated as cash flow hedges to protect against foreign currency exchange rate risks.
 The effectiveness of our hedges depends on our ability to accurately forecast future cash flows, which is particularly difficult during periods of uncertain demand for our products and services and highly volatile exchange rates.
 We may incur significant losses from our hedging activities due to factors such as volatility and currency variations.
 In addition, our hedging activities may be ineffective or may not offset any or more than a portion of the adverse financial impact resulting from currency variations.
 Losses associated with hedging activities also may impact our revenue and to a lesser extent our cost of sales and financial condition.

 In many foreign countries, particularly in those with developing economies, it is common to engage in business practices that are prohibited by laws and regulations applicable to us, such as the Foreign Corrupt Practices Act (the "FCPA").
-For example, as was discussed in Note 15 to HP's consolidated condensed financial statements for the three months ended January 31, 2014, the German Public Prosecutor's Office has been conducting an investigation into allegations that certain current and former employees of HP engaged in bribery, embezzlement and tax evasion relating to a transaction between a former subsidiary of HP and the General Prosecutor's Office of the Russian Federation, which was referred to as the Russia GPO deal.
-The U.S. Department of Justice and the Securities and Exchange Commission also conducted an investigation into the Russian GPO deal and potential violations of the Foreign Corrupt Practices Act (the "FCPA").
-In addition, the same U.S. enforcement authorities conducted investigations into potential FCPA violations by a former employee of an HP subsidiary in connection with certain public sector transactions in Poland and certain other public sector transactions in Russia, Poland, the Commonwealth of Independent States and Mexico, among other countries.
-On April 9, 2014, we announced a resolution of the FCPA investigations with these U.S. enforcement agencies.
+For example, as discussed in Note 15 to HP's consolidated condensed financial statements for the three months ended January 31, 2015, the German Public Prosecutor's Office has been investigating allegations that certain current and former employees of HP engaged in bribery, embezzlement and tax evasion.
+In addition, the Polish Central Anti-Corruption Bureau is conducting investigations into potential FCPA violations by a former employee of an HP subsidiary in connection with certain public sector transactions in Poland .
+Although we implement policies and procedures designed to facilitate compliance with these laws, our employees, contractors and agents, as well as those companies to which we outsource certain of our business operations, may take actions in violation of our policies.
+Any such violation, even if prohibited by our policies, could have an adverse effect on our business and reputation.